 To Kill a Mockingbird will reopen at the Shubert Theatre from October 5.
 Jeff Daniels and Celia Keenan-Bolger will return.
 To Kill a Mockingbird tickets in New York are on sale soon.

-Academy Award winner Aaron Sorkin's new stage adaptation of Harper Lee's classic novel To Kill a Mockingbird, directed by Tony winner Bartlett Sher, is scheduled to officially open on Broadway on December 13, 2018, following previews from November 1.
+Academy Award winner Aaron Sorkin's new stage adaptation of Harper Lee's classic novel To Kill a Mockingbird, directed by Tony winner Bartlett Sher, officially opened on Broadway on December 13, 2018, following previews from November 1.

 (Photos by Julieta Cervantes)